dlambert13/silver-system/README.md

 - ``top10.py`` assembles the top-10 images into one to make the results more readable;
 - ``rec_field.py`` computes the receptive field from the discrepancy maps.

 ``helpers.py`` contains the helper functions used in the other scripts to make code more modular.
+In particular, ``top_10`` parses a given log file and returns the top 10 images for a specific unit of a specific layer; ``stack`` stacks a list of images together, either in a row or in a column; ``occlusion`` creates the occluded images from a specific image; ``network_forward_pass`` passes a given image through a given model.

-## Setup and execution (using Ubuntu inside Windows WSL; tests on other OS types pending)
+## Setup and execution (using Ubuntu inside Windows WSL; tests in other environments pending)
 The following instructions assume you have created a directory for the project, and are running a CLI inside said directory.

 - create a virtual environment to isolate the project's execution and avoid version conflicts, using Python 3.8 or above, for example using ``venv`` (see [documentation](https://docs.python.org/fr/3/library/venv.html)).
 The following command creates an environment called ``env_silver-system``: